pellucida/merge_nets/README.md

 ### Summarize, condense or merge IPv4 network ranges

-merge_nets uses a simple binary tree to store the network addresses or ranges which allow simple merging of adjacent network ranges.
+Merge_nets uses a simple binary tree to store the network addresses or ranges which allow simple merging of adjacent network ranges.

-Input also permits arbitrary address ranges which are converted into network, prefix pairs before insertion into the tree.
+Input can be arbitrary address ranges which are converted into network with prefix pairs before insertion into the tree.

 ### SYNOPSIS